 TO REGISTER OR FOR MORE INFORMATION

 You can download the More/Information/Registration form by clicking on the link below, OR contact Pam to be added to the information list, request a registration form, or with questions.
 Registration requires a 50% deposit, refundable in full if the minimum number of students isn’t reached.
 Final payment will be due November 1, 2020.

 Jean Cauthen grew up in Naples, Italy, New Orleans and the Carolinas, completing her education with an MFA (Painting and Drawing) at James Madison University in Virginia.
 Her art career has led her to Moscow, Russia as a set designer, and she regularly returns to Italy (sometimes with students).
 When not working plein air, she creates large scale paintings in her Charlotte, NC studio.
 “My concentration is simple.
 No matter the subject, my focus is color against color.
 Shape with shape.
 Mark to mark.
 From this, and with care, expression and meaning can emerge.” www.jeancauthen.com

-Pam Goode is a mosaic artist, writer, founding partner of Ciel Gallery, and founder of Mosaic Art Retreats and Wild Hair Adventures.
+Pam Goode is another New Orleans baby, mosaic artist, writer, founding partner of Ciel Gallery, and founder of Wild Hair Adventures and Mosaic Art Retreats.
 An avid traveler, Pam is most inspired by being in unfamiliar surrounds where every sight, every thought, is new.
-“I see everything differently — feel everything differently — and the ability to communicate my own transformation though art thrills me.”
-A lifelong writer, Pam has been creating mosaics for nineteen years, always with a concentration on color.
-“I want the leaps, the brazen, the WAKE-UP raucous combinations that stop you in your tracks and make you rethink your life and where you’re going.” www.pamelagoodemosaics.com
+“It’s like a blaring wake-up call to see, to feel, to reconsider, to grow.”
+A lifelong writer, Pam has been creating mosaics for twenty years, always with a concentration on color.
+“I want the leaps, the brazen, the WAKE-UP raucous combinations that stop you in your tracks and make you look a little deeper.
+Always.
+What else are we here for?” www.pamelagoodemosaics.com